Nexus Install Guide Manage License Buy Now

 2. Click Run anyway.

-3. If the .zip contents appear "blocked," right-click the file → Properties → check Unblock at the bottom → Apply.
+3. If the .zip itself looks "blocked," right-click it → Properties → tick Unblock at the bottom → Apply, then re-extract.

 Windows Pro Tools